jimporter/bencode.hpp/README.md

 Bencode has four data types: `integer`, `string`, `list`, and `dict`.
 These correspond to `long long`, `std::string`, `std::vector<bencode::data>`, and `std::map<std::string, bencode::data>`, respectively.
-Since the data types are determined at runtime, these are all stored in a variant type called `data`.
+Since the data types are determined at runtime, these are all stored in a variant type called `data` (a subclass of `std::variant`).

 Note: Technically, `bencode::dict` is a `map_proxy` object, since `std::map`
 doesn't support holding elements of incomplete type (though some implementations